Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Biometrics

-In behavioral biometric studies, especially in continuous user authentication, performance metrics such as FAR, FRR, ROC and AUC may not be sufficient, as they fail to illustrate the average keystroke count required for a genuine user to be rejected or an impostor to be detected.
-Therefore, to further evaluate the performance of a CUA system, the Average Number of Impostor Actions (ANIA) and Average Number of Genuine Actions (ANGA) are used, where the actions in this case are keystrokes \cite{mondal2017study}.
-The ANGA is the number of legitimate actions users can perform before they are wrongfully denied access, while ANIA is the number of actions impostors can do before they are detected and locked-out.
-ANGA is perfered to be high (in fact, it is desired that a legitimate user should never be denied access), and ANIA as low as possible, so as to reduce the amount of actions an illegitimate user can perform before detection.
+In keystroke dynamics, especially in continuous user authentication, performance metrics such as FAR, FRR, ROC, and AUC may not be sufficient, as they fail to illustrate the average keystroke count required for a genuine user to be rejected or an impostor to be detected.
+Therefore, to further evaluate the performance of a continuous user authentication (CUA) system, the Average Number of Impostor Actions (ANIA) and Average Number of Genuine Actions (ANGA) are used, where the actions in this case are keystrokes \cite{mondal2017study}.
+The ANGA is the number of legitimate actions users can perform before they are wrongfully denied access, while ANIA is the number of actions impostors can perform before they are detected and locked out.
+ANGA is preferred to be high (in fact, it is desired that a legitimate user should never be denied access), and ANIA as low as possible, so as to reduce the amount of actions an illegitimate user can perform before detection.

-The ANIA and ANGA are mostly used in keystrokes dynamics continuous authentication and can be calculated as shown in Equation \ref{equation:ANIA} and \ref{equation:ANGA}, where $N$ is the amount of consecutive actions a user (genuine or impostor) can finish before an authentication/identification decision is made.
+The ANIA and ANGA are mostly used in keystroke dynamics continuous authentication and can be calculated as shown in \autoref{equation:ANIA} and \autoref{equation:ANGA}, where $N$ is the number of consecutive actions a user (genuine or impostor) can finish before an authentication/identification decision is made.

-\subsection{Authentication Time}
+\subsubsection{Authentication Time}